rgruebel/ha_zigbee2mqtt_networkmap/info.md

 **Instructions**
 1. Add the following to your configuration.yaml.
 It is possible to update the map directly via button.
-If you want to use this functionality you also have to activate the webhook component
+If you want to use this functionality you also have to activate the webhook component.
+Otherwise you have to use the service "zigbee2mqtt_networkmap.update"

         webhook: